nanok66/one-click-hugo-cms/site/content/values/_index.md

 values:
   - heading: "Shade-grown coffee"
     text: >
       This customer wanted to wash upwards of 40 kegs per hour.
-For this the triple head design was needed.
-Also the liquid sensor and pressure sensor were recommended.
+For this the triple head, with liquid sensor and pressure sensor was recommended.
+The customer also wanted to use an external sanitizer tank, you can see there are 2 pumps on this washer but only one 30 gallon detergent tank.

     imageUrl: "/img/triple head washer.jpg"
   - heading: "Single origin"
     text: >